Willman 1 Revisited: The Kinematics, Chemistry, and Orbital Properties of a Potentially-Disrupting Dwarf Galaxy: Membership Sample

 We next describe in more detail each of these terms.

-$P_{CMD}$ is determined by comparing each star's position on the CMD to an old, metal-poor isochrone from the \texttt{PARSEC} stellar evolutionary track models \citep[$\tau = 12$ Gyr, Fe/H = $-2.1$,][]{bressan2012}.
-We use the updated distance value of $38.55 \pm 0.45$ based on {\it HST} imaging from \citet[][uncertainty via private communication]{Durbin2025}.
-This value is consistent with that measured in \citet[][$38 \pm 7$ kpc]{willman2011}.
+$P_{\rm CMD}$ is determined by comparing each star's position on the CMD to an old, metal-poor isochrone from the \texttt{PARSEC} stellar evolutionary track models \citep[$\tau = 12$ Gyr, ${\rm [Fe/H]}$ = $-2.1$,][]{bressan2012}.
+We use the updated distance value of $38.55 \pm 0.45$ kpc based on HST imaging from \citet[][uncertainty via private communication]{Durbin2025}.
+This value is consistent with that measured in \citet[][]{willman2011}, $38 \pm 7$ kpc.
 We use this to calculate the minimum distance between the isochrone and the star's location on the CMD.
 This distance ($d_{\rm min}$) and the overall magnitude uncertainty of the star ($\delta_{\rm mag}$, the quadrature sum of the $r$-band and $g$-band magnitude uncertainty), are then used to evaluate the star's CMD membership probability, $P_{\rm CMD}$ (see Figure \ref{fig:membership}a):

 where $\sigma_{\rm CMD}$ is set to 0.15 mag.
-This CMD spread was roughly estimated from the span of other possible isochrones with varying ages and metallicites ($\tau = 8$ to $13$ Gyr, [Fe/H] $= -1.9$ to $-2.3$) to account for the uncertainty in both parameters.
+This CMD spread was estimated from the span of other possible isochrones with varying ages and metallicities ($\tau = 8$ to $13$ Gyr, ${\rm [Fe/H]}=-1.9$ to $-2.3$) to account for the uncertainty in both parameters.

 $P_{\rm vel}$ is based on each star's heliocentric, line-of-sight velocity and, for consistency's sake, is calculated using a similar probability distribution as $P_{\rm CMD}$.
 For a star with velocity $v \pm \delta_v$, its membership probability based on velocity, $P_{\rm vel}$, is calculated as (see Figure \ref{fig:membership}b):